Skip to main content

 • stability

-The game's stability is generally solid, running well on platforms like the Steam Deck with good optimization and minimal crashes, though some minor bugs and glitches persist without significantly impacting progression.
-Occasional technical issues such as camera glitches and enemy pathfinding quirks are reported, but overall, stability is satisfactory and does not detract from the gameplay experience.
+The game's stability is generally solid, running well on multiple platforms including the Steam Deck, with good optimization and minimal impact on progression.
+However, it still experiences some bugs, glitches, occasional crashes, and minor technical issues like camera glitches and NPC pathfinding errors, which can affect the overall experience.

-• “Technical issues: 4.5/5 - some bugs but nothing that blocked me or my progression.
-Runs great on Steam Deck with FSR 3 and medium settings, helped me a lot through completing the achievements.”
+• “Some bugs but nothing that blocked me or my progression; runs great on Steam Deck with FSR 3 and medium settings, helped me a lot through completing the achievements.”

 • “Runs great, plays great, loving it!”